 Fun fact: One of Boston’s nicknames is “Beantown.”
 Apparently, it got this name because of the Colonists love for beans baked in molasses and salt pork.
 (Which is the traditional way to make Boston Baked Beans.)

 They cook in significantly less time!
 If you’re making slow cooker baked beans, they have to cook for 6-8 hours… and you still might have to soak them beforehand.
-The Instant Pot cooks them in 2 hours without an overnight soak needed.
+The Instant Pot cooks them in less than an hourwithout an overnight soak needed.

 When you’re making Baked Beans from scratch, you either have to soak the beans overnight (which requires some planning ahead) or they cook for forever.
-Cooking baked beans in the Instant Pot (or any other electric pressure cooker) makes for less hands-on time, and less cooking time… even though they still cook for 2 hours.
+Cooking baked beans in the Instant Pot (or any other electric pressure cooker) makes for less hands-on time, and less cooking time.

 - Apple Cider Pulled Pork with Apple Cabbage Slaw